jameshodgson72/Credit-Card-Fraud/README.md

 ## Exploratory Data Analysis (EDA)

-The most important aspect of EDA was looking at how fraud varied accross the distributions of each feature.
+The most important aspect of EDA was looking at how fraud varied across the distributions of each feature.
 I formulated a consistent approach to doing this across categorical and continuous variables.
 For both I created stacked bar charts.
 For categoric variables each bar represented a category.
 For continuous variables, the categories were formed by creating histogram bins.
 The stacked bars were made up of the percentages of fraud and non-fraud transactions in that category/bin.
-Over the top I plotted a line chart showig the number of samples in each category/bin so I could check by eye that any trend I could see was backed up by a statistically significant number of samples.
+Over the top I plotted a line chart showing the number of samples in each category/bin so I could check by eye that any trend I could see was backed up by a statistically significant number of samples.

 Here is an example.
 This chart shows how fraud varies by hour of the day.
 There is a greater chance of a transaction being fraudulent during the early hours of the morning or through the middle of the day.
 Note how the left-hand scale starts at close to 100%.
 That is because we are looking for relative differences in a very small proportion of transactions which are fraud.